Dinosaurs of the Deep

 Exhibit highlights include:

 Dinosaurs of the Deep is your chance to discover and learn more about these amazing animals with an immersive, larger-than-life experience that will bring you face-to-face with more than 20 monsters of the deep.
 Along the way, visitors will witness 5,000 square feet of life-sized species, ancient fossils, a coral reef teeming with prehistoric animals, interactive activities, and more, all included with General Admission.
-Available for a limited time only, January 16 through July 7.
+Available for a limited time only starting January 16.

 - Life-sized replicas Come face-to-face with life-sized replicas of some of the most ferocious and feared species that ever lived, including a 42-foot Elasmosaurus, 20-foot Kronosaurus, 21-foot Zygorhiza, 16-foot Dunkleosteus and 34-foot Liopleurodon whose teeth were 4 inches long, each.